yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/pages/about-our-network.md

 sidebar: true
 toc: true
 ---

-# About our network

-The regional medical imaging interoperability network which serves 4-Million patients throughout Yorkshire, the Humber and North Lincolnshire

 ## What it is

 Yorkshire Imaging Collaborative (YIC) is the natural evolutionary step in medical imaging integration to provide quality radiology services to contemporary patient users.